CSISdefense/Fixed-price/single_offer_model_building.md

 2. FxCb (FixedOrCost)
 * Possible Whitelist to One (SingleOffer) as this is the key study question, although I worry that I'm forcing it.
 * Blacklist to PSR (SimpleArea) and Intl (AnyInternational) because figuring out what and where come first.
-* Blacklist to Cei (qCeiling) and Dur (qDuration), because project scope should come before project pricing,  although this may not be entirely true when the vendors make proposals.
+* Blacklist to Ceil (qCeiling) and Dur (qDuration), because project scope should come before project pricing,  although this may not be entirely true when the vendors make proposals.
 3. FnO (UnmodifiedIsFullAndOpen)
 * Whitelist to One (SingleOffer).
 We'll see how strong this connection ends up being, but it's really straightforward.
 * Blacklist to PSR (SimpleArea),  Intl (AnyInternational), and FxCb (FixedOrCost), as I think those details are set before deciding competition procedures.
 4. Intl (AnyInternational) No restrictions or requirements.
 5. PSR (SimpleArea)
 * Blacklist to Intl (AnyInternational) As I think the place of performance in the U.S. or abroad (but not the vendor location) is sometimes decided at least as early as the  product or service.
-6. Cei (qCeiling)
+6. Ceil (qCeiling)
 * Blacklist to PSR (SimpleArea) Intl (AnyInternational) because what and where come before scope.
 7. Dur (qDuration)
 * Blacklist to PSR (SimpleArea) Intl (AnyInternational) because what and where come before scope.